ThePaulTurner/Student-Tuition-/README.md

-# Student-Tuition
-a student tuition calculator using Java
+Creating a simple collection of scripts from my Java learnings